lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Running the application now we can move between our two components :)
 To make it look a bit better we add some more style for our links.

 Getting close to the final-app!

-Things we are missing is adding more heroes and searching heroes!
+Things we are missing is:

+* Adding more heroes
+* Searching heroes

 Lets get going on that in [part14](https://heroes-of-vue.netlify.com/tutorial-parts/part14.html)

-## Managing heroes
+## Chapter thirteen - Increase the community

 So now we can display and edit heroes.
-Lets add the ability to add more heroes.
+Lets add the ability to add more heroes!

 ### Creating heroes